sassoftware/viya4-iac-aws/viya4-iac-aws-darksite/DAC-README.md

-# Deploy to AWS EKS in Dark Site or Air-Gapped Site scenario
+# Deploy to AWS EKS in a Dark Site or Air-Gapped Site Scenario

 ### Contributors